processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

 You can enable your new module by adding it in the ejabberd config file.
 Adding the following
 snippet in the config file will integrate the module in ejabberd module lifecycle management.
-It means the module will be started and ejabberd launch and stopped during ejabberd shutdown process:
+It means the module will be started at ejabberd launch and stopped during ejabberd shutdown process:

 ~~~ yaml